jloutz/nlp_capstone/doc/capstone_project.md

 * BERT is the strongest classifier in this evaluation, but less so than the others with larger data, where the performance of the 3 is comparable
 * The best accuracy score in this evaluation was 75%.
 This was obtained by the BERT classifier on the full dataset with ~110k training examples.
 * BERT is particularly strong on small and medium data (150-1500 training examples), precisely the samples of interest in this evaluation.
 In this range, BERT consistently outperforms the baseline estimator by more than 1/3, on the "small-450" sample BERT performs almost 2x as well as the baseline.
 * BERT reaches an accuracy of 50% with only 450 training examples.
-The baseline needs 3000 training examples to reach 50%, and ulmfit still more.
+The baseline needs 3000 training examples to reach 50%, and ULMFiT still more.
 BERT reaches 50 and 60% accuracy with ~10x less training data than is required for the other classifiers.

 As noted above, the best classifier accuracy achieved was ~75% on the full dataset.
 This indicates that about 25% of the examples of the dataset might have insufficient information content or be too ambiguous to be clearly classified at all.
 In order to examine some of the challenges and ambiguities of this data, it is useful to examine some of the examples the strongest classifier failed to classify correctly.
 On a test dataset of 100 examples, the BERT-full classifier missed only 11 examples (89% accuracy on the test dataset!).
 Those examples are shown below